-Figure 5: Technology validation
+Figure 5 - Technology validation

 For the purposes of this project, "validation" means that test results are publicly available.
-It does not necessarily mean that the technology performed "as advertised".
-The validation criterion is independent from the performance criteria.
+It does not necessarily mean that the technology will perform "as advertised" under all site conditions.
+The validation criteria are independent from the performance criteria.